onionmccabbage/pune2025/labs/js_lab.md

 * Build a nice string containing the chosen values
 * Append this string to the 'output' element in the web document

-* If time, every time the user clicks the button, append their choices to a list (or your own UX choice).
+* If you have time try this: every time the user clicks the button, append their choices to a list (or your own UX choice).
 You will probably use
     * document.createElement()
     * .setAttribute() or .innerHTML
     * .appendChild()

-* Explore using &lt;input type='range' /&gt; for the cost form field
+* Explore using &lt;input type='range' /&gt; for the 'cost' form field.
+How can you show the value represented by the 'range' form field?